Data Selection for Language Models via Importance Resampling: Discussion and Limitations

 \paragraph{Feature space for importance resampling.} Finding an appropriate feature space is important for \IS.
-Although we find a tight correlation between downstream performance and our data metric compute using n-gram features, n-grams don’t provide the full story.
-The n-gram features are likely only correlated to the data components that truly affect model performance.
-Being able to focus only on these components, either manually or through optimization, is a key direction for future work.
+Although we find a tight correlation between downstream performance and our data metric compute using hashed n-gram features, n-grams only capture a superficial word-level overlap.
+Other feature extractors, such as neural models, may produce features that better capture semantics.
+We consider a variant of \IS which estimates importance weights on a neural feature space in Appendix~\ref{app:neural}, and find that this variant also improves by 1--1.5\% over random selection and heuristic classification on GLUE, but our preliminary version does not improve over \IS with hashed n-gram features.
+However, extracting these features is much more computationally expensive (on the order of $D$ times more FLOPs for a $D$-parameter neural model), and importance weight estimation on this continuous feature space may be more difficult.

 \paragraph{Parameterization of the importance weight estimator.} In principle, both generative and discriminative approaches to estimating the importance weights should work.
-If a discriminative approach is used, regularization and calibration should be used to combat overfitting and make sure that the predicted probabilities can be used for importance resampling.
+In a discriminative approach, regularization and calibration should be used to combat overfitting and make the predicted probabilities useful for importance resampling.
 We find that a generative approach requires less tuning and could also be better when the number of target examples is small, as~\citet{ng02compare} finds that Naive Bayes often performs better than logistic regression in low-sample regimes.
-Existing LMs could also be used for importance weight estimation (while costing more compute), and we leave this to future work.

-\paragraph{What is the right target distribution?} The predominant approach used for GPT-3, the Pile, and PaLM is to use formal text from Wikipedia and books as a proxy for high quality text~\citep{brown2020gpt3,gao2020pile,du2021glam,chowdhery2022palm}.
+\paragraph{What is the right target distribution?} When developing a domain-specific model such as Codex~\citep{chen2021codex}, the target dataset should be representative of the coding tasks we expect the model to be used on.
+However, it's unclear how exactly to collect this dataset and how much to weight each task in the target distribution.
+Developing better procedures for collecting the target dataset can ultimately improve the data selected by \IS.
+For general-domain LMs, we follow GPT-3, the Pile, and PaLM in using formal text from Wikipedia and books as a proxy for high quality text~\citep{brown2020gpt3,gao2020pile,du2021glam,chowdhery2022palm}.
 However, this is just a heuristic.
-What the right target distribution is for the best downstream performance across many tasks is left for future work.
-In continued pretraining of domain-specific LMs, the optimal target distribution should ideally take the performance of the base model into account.
-For example, if the base model has already trained on many news articles, other sources of news (from social media, etc.) could be more useful for continued pretraining.
-However, only focusing on unseen data could lead to catastrophic forgetting and other complications --- this direction requires further work.
+We leave the exploration of other target distributions for general-domain LMs to future work.